 Prospects for Future Development

 The basic theory of TIRFM is now well established, and the practical implementation of the technique has been greatly facilitated by recent technological advances.
 Consequently, an increasing number of biomolecular and cell biology investigations are being conducted using the technique.
 Configuration of TIRFM systems based on upright or inverted microscopes is relatively straightforward using a laser light source, and can be accomplished using conventional arc-lamp sources if modifications are made to block light passing through the central region of the objective.
-Complete modular microscope systems, configured for TIRFM in conjunction with other optical techniques, are now available, and some manufacturers provide high numerical aperture objectives designed specifically for internal reflection applications.
+Complete modular microscope systems, configured for TIRFM in conjunction with other optical techniques, are now available, and some manufacturers provide high numerical aperture objectives designed specifically for internal reflection applications, such as Nikon's Apo TIRF objectives.
 The TIRFM technique is compatible with a wide range of illumination modes, including brightfield, darkfield, phase contrast, and differential interference contrast, as well as conventional epi-fluorescence.
 A particular advantage of the objective-based systems is that they can be utilized in conjunction with various mechanisms for manipulating biomolecules, such as atomic force microscopy.
 It is likely that TIRFM will continue to be merged with other complementary techniques.

 The acquisition of image data at high temporal resolution in living cells at multiple wavelengths is an area of great promise for TIRFM, and the expanded utilization of various dye combinations is certain to reveal cellular dynamics in more detail than has previously been possible.
 Recently, investigators have reported dual emission-wavelength detection utilizing fluorophores that can be excited at a single wavelength, and the possibility exists to expand TIRFM capabilities further by configuring systems for multiple-wavelength excitation.
 Single molecule studies will be greatly enhanced with further development in dye characteristics and with continued improvement of detectors.
 Expansion of the TIRFM approach in cellular studies is likely to continue through the refinement of genetic and molecular manipulation techniques, combined with optical detection at the high temporal and spatial resolution afforded by evanescent wave excitation.